ef2-digital/strapi-plugin-bold-title-editor/README.md

 # Strapi plugin Bold title editor

 A bold title/text editor to accentuate **certain parts** through HTML or Markdown.

+## ✨ Compatibility
+This plugin has been refactored to use only Strapi v5.
+For older releases see npm.

 ## ✨ Features
 * **Different output options:** choose between HTML and Markdown.